Paul Rabone: Early life

-Born in Salisbury, in England on 2 March 1918, Paul Wattling Rabone was the eldest son of Clarence Rabone and his wife.
+Born in Salisbury, in England on 2 March 1918, Paul Wattling Rabone was the eldest son of Clarence Rabone and his wife Frances May.
 His father was from Christchurch in New Zealand.
 He was educated at schools in Palmerston North and New Plymouth.
 On completing his education he took up farming and also joined the Territorial Force, serving in an artillery unit.

 In early 1938, Rabone made an application for a short service commission in the Royal New Zealand Air Force (RNZAF).
 He received flight training at civilian facilities, including the Auckland Aero Club and, after gaining his pilot's licence in April, was accepted for the RNZAF.
 Two months later he went to the RNZAF's No. 1 Flight Training School at Wigram and was awarded his wings in October.
 He was sent to England to serve with the Royal Air Force (RAF), departing in February 1939.
 On arrival he proceeded to RAF Uxbridge where he formally transferred to the RAF, conceding his commission in the RNZAF and commencing a five year short service commission as a pilot officer, with effect from 15 March 1939.
 He was posted to No. 88 Squadron, which operated Fairey Battles, a monoplane light bomber, from Boscombe Down.